What Can You Do When Mom Can’t Afford Memory Care?

 2. Medicaid

 If mom has very few resources, she may qualify for Medicaid, the government's safety net health care plan for older, low-income adults.
 However, do not try to work the system by transferring mom's assets to make it appear that she is indigent when she does have some assets.
-Requirements are very stringent for Medicaid, and any assets transferred in the past five years can be counted as resources.
+Requirements are very stringent for Medicaid, and can vary by state.
+Any assets transferred in the past several years can be counted as resources and cause an elder to not qualify for Medicaid.
 Contact an elder care attorney to understand the financial issues that you may be facing when you help mom apply for Medicaid.

 3. Rent out the Family Home